make-all/tuya-local/ACKNOWLEDGEMENTS.md

 - [mild-delirium](https://github.com/mild-delirium) for contributing a bugfix for polling devices.
 - [jorgejavier2321](https://github.com/jorgejavier2321) for assisting with support for Mantra ceiling fans.
 - [diystu](https://github.com/diystu) for assisting with support for Aulifants SMES200 breaker switch.
-- [mariustt](https://github.com/mariustt) for assisting with support for Tampa LED lighting system.
+- [mariustt](https://github.com/mariustt) for assisting with support for Tampa LED lighting system and Lefant N3 vacuum.
 - [prunes-git](https://github.com/prunes-git) for contributing support for Tontine electric blankets.
 - [jrotenstein](https://github.com/jrotenstein) for contributing support for Aquatech Rapid X6 water heaters.
 - [hanzwo](https://github.com/hanzwo) for contributing support for Windcalm ceiling fans.